-PROPERTY TAXES TOO HIGH Q. How can I get my taxes reduced?
+PROPERTY TAXES TOO HIGH

+Q. How can a resident get their taxes reduced?

 A. Local property taxes are based on 1% of the assessed value (AV) of the property or home, plus any local bonded debt, such as school bonds.
 Under the California Constitution (Article VIIIA), the county assessor may increase the AV by 2% a year; however, when a home is sold and ownership is transferred, the assessor may re-assess the property (usually to the higher selling price or value).
-Therefore, homes that have been resold in recent years in a "good" real estate market have been reassessed at higher values, sometimes significantly higher, than those that have remained under the same ownership for years with the application of the annual 2% formula.
+Therefore, homes that have been resold in a "good" real estate market have been reassessed at higher values, sometimes significantly higher, than those that have remained under the same ownership for years with the application of the annual 2% formula.
 With the recent sharp decline in the real estate market, many homes have decreased in value as sales go wanting.
-Mobilehome owners, like owners of conventional homes, who feel their taxes are too high in the current market, may file an appeal with the county assessment appeals board to see if they can get their AV, and thus their taxes, reduced.
+Mobilehome owners, like owners of conventional homes. who feel their taxes are too high in the current market, may file an appeal with the county assessment appeals board to see if they can get their AV, and thus their taxes, reduced.
 The burden, however, is on the homeowner to produce evidence that his or her home is worth less than the assessor's valuation.
 This can be done by getting a private appraisal(s) and producing documents showing the reduced or selling prices of similar mobilehomes in the park or in similar parks in the community.
-Information on how to apply and the deadlines for applying may be obtained from your local county assessor's or assessor-tax collector's office.
+Information on how to apply and the deadlines for applying may be obtained from the local county tax assessor's office.

-• File appeal with county tax assessor and be prepared to prove value of home is worth less than assessed value.
+File appeal with county tax assessor and be prepared to prove value of home is worth less than assessed value.

-SECTION 8
+SECTION 8 RENT VOUCHERS